thi-ng/umbrella/packages/wasm-api/tpl.readme.md

 // true
 ```

-Since v0.15.0, the supplied Zig core bindings lib also includes a
+The supplied Zig core library also includes a
 [`ManagedIndex`](https://github.com/thi-ng/umbrella/blob/develop/packages/wasm-api/zig/managed-index.zig)
-for similar dealings on the Zig side of the application.
-For example, in the
+for similar resource management on the Zig side of the application.
+For example,
+in the
 [@thi.ng/wasm-api-dom](https://github.com/thi-ng/umbrella/blob/develop/packages/wasm-api-dom/)
 &
 [@thi.ng/wasm-api-schedule](https://github.com/thi-ng/umbrella/blob/develop/packages/wasm-api-schedule/)
-packages this is used to manage Zig event listeners.
+packages this is used to manage Zig-side event listeners.

 ${status}